nsupdate-info/nsupdate.info/docs/security.rst

 Otherwise, your username / password (FQDN / update secret) will be transmitted in clear text (unencrypted).

 The web interface will warn you if you use it via http.
-If WE_HAVE_SSL is set to True, it will suggest you better use the https site and link there.
+If WE_HAVE_TLS is set to True, it will suggest you better use the https site and link there.

 Additionally, the service administrator can implement a redirect from the